-Governor Otis R. Bowen has been associated with Indiana University for forty-one years since he enrolled as a freshman in 1935.
-Upon completing his education at I.U., Dr. Bowen embarked on a distinguished career as a practicing physician in Bremen, Indiana, as a state legislator, and now as governor of Indiana.
+Governor Otis R. Bowen was associated with Indiana University for forty-one years since enrolling as a freshman in 1935.
+Upon completing his education at I.U., Dr. Bowen embarked on a distinguished career as a practicing physician in Bremen, Indiana, as a state legislator, and as governor of Indiana.
 Indiana University paid homage to Dr. Bowen in 1971 when the School of Medicine named him "Alumnus of the Year."
 In 1976, Indiana University again honored Dr. Bowen, as a partner in fulfilling the University's duties under the state constitution; education, research, and public service.

 Born February 26, 1918, near Rochester, Indiana, and holder of the A.B. degree in anatomy and physiology (1939) and the M.D. degree (1942) from Indiana University, Dr. Bowen served in the U.S. Army Medical Corps after graduation, rising to the rank of captain during wartime service in the Pacific.
 Following World War II, he entered the general practice of medicine in Bremen, which he still calls home.
 It was in Bremen that he held his first public office - that of Marshall County coroner, 1952-1956.

-Dr. Bowen also is a trustee of Ancilla College; a member of the advisory committee to Vincennes University; and holds membership in the county, district, state, and American Medical Associations; the Bremen Chamber of Commerce and Kiwanis Club; Alpha Omega Alpha; Phi Beta Pi; Delta Chi; American Legion; Veterans of Foreign Wars; and St. Paul's Lutheran Church.
+Dr. Bowen was a trustee of Ancilla College; a member of the advisory committee to Vincennes University; and held membership in the county, district, state, and American Medical Associations; the Bremen Chamber of Commerce and Kiwanis Club; Alpha Omega Alpha; Phi Beta Pi; Delta Chi; American Legion; Veterans of Foreign Wars; and St. Paul's Lutheran Church.